 Definitions.
 The following definitions shall apply to the G Suite SLA.

 - "Downtime" means, for a domain, if there is more than a five percent user error rate.
 Downtime is measured based on server side error rate.

-- "G Suite Covered Services" means the Gmail, Google Calendar, Google Talk and Google Hangouts messaging and video initiation, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drive, Google Groups, Google Sites, Google+ and Google Vault components of the Service.
+- "G Suite Covered Services" means the Gmail, Google Calendar, Google Talk and Google Hangouts messaging and video initiation, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drive, Google Groups for Business, Google Sites, Google+ and Google Vault components of the Service.
 This does not include the Gmail Labs functionality, G Suite - Postini Services and Gmail Voice components of the Service.

 - "Monthly Uptime Percentage" means total number of minutes in a calendar month minus the number of minutes of Downtime suffered in a calendar month, divided by the total number of minutes in a calendar month.